 When candidate Trump proclaimed that the PRC purposely devalued their own currency, declared that he’d impose a 5% import tax on China during his campaign, and vehemently promised to prevent the PRC from dumping steel into US markets there was little, if any, response from Beijing.
 However, when he pronounced that he’d “prevent China from developing islands in the South China Sea” he hit a nerve.
 "Unless or until Washington plans to wage a large-scale war in the South China Sea, any other approaches to prevent Chinese access to the islands will be foolish,” the communist controlled Global Times warned.
 And the U.S. blinked.

 Nary 4 weeks later the two presidents were noshing on pan-seared Dover at Mar-a-Lago: Trump’s Winter White House in Palm Beach.
-The U.S. was lobbing 59 cruise missiles at a Syrian military air field at the precise moment that he and Xi Jinping were culling the dessert cart for “the most beautiful piece of chocolate cake you’ve ever seen.”
-But it was Arabella Kushner’s recital that caught the world’s special attention that night.
+While the U.S. Air Force was lobbing 59 cruise missiles at a Syrian military air field that evening, Trump was offering Xi Jinping “the most beautiful piece of chocolate cake you’ve ever seen.”
+But it was Arabella Kushner’s recital that caught the tabloid's attention.
 At just 5 years old, Trump’s granddaughter serenaded the two most powerful men in the world with a recital in Mandarin Chinese called Jasmine Flower.
 And the world swooned.

 The Chinese say “A bird doesn’t sing because it has an answer.
 It sings because it has a song.”
 Unless, of course, your a parrot prone to repetition and paradox.
 Indeed, candidate Trump’s consternations toward China seem now more like propaganda than policy initiatives, and, of his first 100 days in office, he’s openly wined and dined Japan and China, too.
 But for a remarkable national drama in which a corruption scandal, mass protests and impeachment recently forced the South Korean president from office, leaving the conservative establishment in disarray and its former leader in jail, it can otherwise be said that America’s foreign policy in the Far East is at present collaborative.
 Except for Kim Jong-un.